johnoly99/RepetierMAX/README.txt

 Repetier Firmware maintained by SeeMeCNC for the Rostock MAX Delta 3D Printers Questions/Comments, email john@seemecnc.com

+Use with Arduino 1.0 and up, will not work with earlier versions

 ################ Changelog ########################

 4/9/2013			Initial upload.
-Set up for RepRapDiscount LCD controller, printed very well 4/10/2013		Initialized eeprom storage, so you can make changes from Repetier Host Software
+Set up for RepRapDiscount LCD controller, printed very well 4/10/2013		Initialized eeprom storage, so you can make changes from Repetier Host Software 4/10/2013		Adjusted Accel settings, added clearer logic to some explanations of delta values